chonglab-pitt/chonglab-pitt.github.io/index.md

 ---
 ## Department of Chemistry at the University of Pittsburgh

 {% include figure image_path="/assets/images/people/Group2022.jpg" alt="Chong Research Group" %}

-Our focus is on the use of physics-based computer simulations to generate atomically detailed views of rare events in biology (e.g., protein folding and binding) with rigorous kinetics.
-These efforts involve the development of weighted ensemble rare-events sampling methods and software ([WESTPA](https://westpa.github.io/westpa)).
-We also develop [AMBER](https://ambermd.org) force fields for proteins (ff15ipq) and their mimetics (ff15ipq-m).
+We are a highly collaborative group of people who work at the interface of chemistry, physics, and biology to explore the role of dynamics and kinetics in the function of biomolecules.
+We focus on the development and application of advanced simulation methods to generate the most detailed views possible for rare events in biology (e.g., protein binding and large-scale transitions in proteins).
+We also develop simulation strategies for the rational enhancement of kinetics for protein-based conformational switches.
+We are the primary developers of the AMBER ff15ipq/ff15ipq-m force fields and WESTPA, an open-source, highly scalable software package for weighted ensemble simulations of rare events.